How Do I Stop Overthinking Everything?

 How do I know if it’s intuition or overthinking?

 Intuition is calm.
-Overthinking is loud.
-Intuition is grounded.
-Overthinking is frantic.
+Overthinking is loud and frantic.